namseungyoon/ETRI_Day3/README.md

 # To do
   - Change the loss function which composed with true label of image, student output and teacher output
+  - Teacher
-  - Teacher: Only inference.
+    - Only inference.
 No Training
+  - Student
-  - Student: Make 5 layer CNN.
-The architecture of Student model is up to you.
-And train the student network
+    - Make 5 layer CNN
+    - The architecture of Student model is up to you.
+    - And train the student network
 ![distill_loss](https://user-images.githubusercontent.com/55013577/89907697-f2966800-dc27-11ea-8a62-b71d05e60cb2.PNG)

 ![zoqcj](https://user-images.githubusercontent.com/55013577/89912145-2d4ecf00-dc2d-11ea-9120-67484e3306f7.PNG)